IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 ![Toner removing](../Resources/PCB%20Toner%20transfer/PCB-20-Toner-removing.png)

 ## Drilling
-Current step is drilling holes for the installation of the necessary components (in case of using TH components).
-In this example I use a 0.6 mm diameter drill for resistor / capacitor / inductor / transistor holes and 1 mm for diodes.
+The current step is drilling holes for the installation of the necessary components (in case of using TH components).
+In this example, I use a 0.6 mm diameter drill for resistor / capacitor / inductor / transistor holes and 1 mm for diodes.
 After drilling all the necessary holes, peel the PCB with fine-grained sandpaper from the burrs.
 ![Drilling](../Resources/PCB%20Toner%20transfer/PCB-21-Drilling.png)

 ## Tinning